-- Work opportunities during holiday breaks and on weekends during your senior year
+- Potential work opportunities during holiday breaks and on weekends during your senior year

 The Summer Lab Science Program provides learning experiences in clinical laboratories.
 Students who are interested in a research experience are advised to apply for the Summer Undergraduate Research Fellowship.

 During the program, you work in one of Mayo's clinical labs.
 These may include:

 - Metals Laboratory.
 You become familiar with proper chemical handling, following standard operating procedures and working with instrumentation.
 Tasks may include project work with leadership, working with our inductively coupled plasma-mass spectrometry (ICP-MS) platforms, reagent preparation or processing kidney stones.

 - Toxicology and Drug Monitoring Laboratory.
 You gain experience with performing routine testing, setting up instruments and doing daily preventive maintenance on instruments.
 Tasks may include building sequences on Shimadzu high-performance liquid chromatography (HPLC) systems, placing samples on the instrument and preparing reagents.

 - Biochemical Genetics Laboratory.
 You become familiar with pre-analytical activities for various tests, preparing test reports and retrieving data from instruments.
 Tasks may include aliquoting, centrifugation, liquid-liquid extractions, automated solid phase extractions, pipetting and loading various instrumentation.

 - Molecular Genetics Laboratory.
 You gain experience with using a Beckman DU-650 Spectrophotometer to assess the quantity and quality of DNA specimens used to identify genetic diseases.
 Tasks may include learning several methods of DNA extraction, such as through an automated DNA extractor or a manual method using phenol and chloroform.

 - Bacteriology Laboratory.
 You become familiar with preparing clinical specimens and reviewing cultures for the presence of bacterial growth.
 Tasks may include performing subcultures of isolates and performing rapid biochemical tests — such as disk tests or enzymatic tests — for identification.

 - Hematopathology Morphology Laboratory.
 You gain experience with assisting in the collection of bone marrow samples from patients, working with slides, and handling related paperwork and scheduling.
 Tasks may include assessing the quality of the sample, preparing slides and pre-processing samples.